 Refreshing Outdoor Adventures

 Cooler temps and autumn colors invite you to get outside.
-It’s easy to find your ideal outdoor activities, from hiking and biking to horseback rides and fishing excursions.
+It’s easy to find your ideal outdoor activities, from hiking and biking to paddling and fishing.

-At local parks and green spaces, miles of scenic trails take you into the changing leaves of Williamsburg’s forests, wetlands, and fields.
-Along the way, you’ll discover historical landmarks, scenic waterways, and birdwatching opportunities.
+At local parks and green spaces, miles of scenic trails take you into the changing leaves of Williamsburg’s lush woodlands.
+Along the way, you’ll discover historical landmarks, scenic waterways, and abundant opportunities for wildlife viewing.
 The marshes and regenerating forests of Jamestown’s Island Drive are a popular spot to explore history and nature side by side.
 Paved 3-mile and 5-mile loops are accessible to cars, bikes, and pedestrians – be on the lookout for migratory birds and other wildlife as you explore.

 Ghost Tours & Haunted History